[Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]

 Marijuana Stocks to Buy for the Rebound: Canopy Growth (CGC)

-Net net, the company will report strong numbers in the back-half of 2020.
+Net net, Canopy Growth will report strong numbers in the back-half of 2020.
 Those strong numbers have the potential to converge on what is a significantly beaten-up CGC stock price, and spark a rip-your-face-off type rally in the stock.

 Marijuana Stocks: Cronos (CRON)